A moment of truth: 5 actions for children’s rights

-And when the camera stops filming, Rongxuanis still smiling.
+And when the camera stops filming, Rongxuanis is still smiling.

 Global Child Forum will be premiering the film, “Children’s Voices” – a collaborative video production between Global Child Forum and CCR CSR Asia which gives voice to children from China, Malaysia, Vietnam and Bangladesh who talk about the impacts of businesses on their lives.
 For a behind-the-scenes look at the filming, please visit the Global Child Forum Instagram account.
 The film will be launched at the Global Child Forum session at CSR Asia Summit which will also explore the business case for child’s rights and share good company examples of incorporating a child’s rights perspective into company operations.

-Visit the Children’s Rights and Business Atlas here
+- Visit the Children’s Rights and Business Atlas website

 About Global Child Forum